 Be Grammatically Correct

-The quicker a school principal can maneuver through your resume, the quicker you may have an interview and, ultimately, the position you seek.
-A quick way to do this is to make a few lists before doing your resume.
-List your education, experience, specialized skills, and attributes.
+The quicker a school principal can navigate through your resume, the sooner you may secure an interview and, ultimately, the position you desire.
+To streamline the process, make a comprehensive list of your education, experience, specialized skills, and attributes before drafting your resume.
+This preparation ensures your resume is both practical and targeted.